Fedora31/nhschema/README.md

 `./nhschema <items_game.txt`

-'items_game.txt` is the item schema which can be found at `tf/scripts/items/items_game.txt`.
+`items_game.txt` is the item schema which can be found at `tf/scripts/items/items_game.txt`.